PLATELET RICH PLASMA

 Platelet rich plasma (PRP) is a medical treatment being used for a wide range of musculoskeletal problems.
 Platelet rich plasma refers to a sample of blood plasma that has as much as eight times more than the normal amount of platelets.
 This treatment enhances the body’s natural ability to repair itself and is used to improve healing and shorten recovery time from acute and chronic soft tissue and joint injuries.

-Many famous athletes — PGA’s Tiger Woods, NBA’s Kobe Bryant and Steph Curry, MLB’s Alex Rodriguez, tennis star Rafael Nadal, and several others — have received PRP for various problems, such as sprained knees and chronic tendon injuries.
+Many famous athletes — PGA’s Tiger Woods, NBA’s Steph Curry, MLB’s Alex Rodriguez, tennis star Rafael Nadal, and several others — have received PRP for various problems, such as sprained knees and chronic tendon injuries.
 This treatment technique is relatively new in the field of sports medicine, but has been gaining popularity quickly.
 Dr. Meyers has extensive experience with PRP as he has been providing this treatment to patients since 2007.

 What is Platelet Rich Plasma?

 Plasma is the clear portion of the blood in which all the other blood components such as platelets, red blood cells, and white blood cells travel.
 Platelets are part of the blood that circulate around the body ready to help stop the bleeding should you have a cut, broken bone or injury that bleeds internally.
 Besides containing clotting factors, the platelets release growth factors and proteins that help start the healing process.
 PRP contains a concentrated amount of platelets that release potent quantities of these growth factors and proteins to stimulate a robust healing response.

 Red blood cells settle to the bottom, plasma remains on top.
 Platelets are in between.